-On January 12, 2022, the Company issued 40,000 shares of the Company's common stock, valued at \$0.5 million to purchase in-process research and development technology SP-3164, please refer to NOTE 1 for further discussion.
+On January 12, 2022, the Company issued 40,000 shares of the Company's common stock, valued at \$0.5 million to purchase in-process research and development technology SP-3164.

 On April 22, 2022, the Company entered into a securities purchase agreement with certain institutional and accredited investors for the sale by the Company of approximately 373,577 shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock") at a purchase price of \$6.25 per share.
 Concurrently, the Company also sold unregistered warrants exercisable for an aggregate of approximately 280,183 shares of Common Stock, which represents 75% of the shares of Common Stock sold, with an exercise price of \$8.4975 per share.
 The transaction closed on April 26, 2022 with gross proceeds of \$2.3 million before deducting certain fees due to the placement agent and other estimated transaction expenses.